jmdmahdi/ESP32-USB-TO-BLE/doc/BOM.md

    - Notes: For testing connections and resistor values

 3. Heat Shrink Tubing

    - Various sizes
    - Notes: For insulating connections

+4. Capacitors
+   - 100nF (0.1µF) ceramic capacitors
+     - Quantity: 6 total
+       - 2 for USB Port 1 (one each for D+ and D- to GND)
+       - 2 for USB Port 2 (one each for D+ and D- to GND)
+       - 2 for power filtering (one for each USB port VCC to GND)
+   - Notes: Ceramic capacitors recommended for better high-frequency filtering

 ## Pin Connections Reference